williaz/Daily-Log/README.md

 any others cause a "pre-flight" request to be issued in CORS supported browsers. -> Server can check

 Without CORS it is not possible to add X-Requested-With to a cross domain XHR request.

+- [ ] localhost VS real ip

+When you access localhost, your /etc/hosts file will tell your computer not to look any further and redirects you to your own computer.
+When you access the local IP adress, your computer will ask the router to fetch the data, and your router will then point back to your computer.